mozilla/addons-server/docs/topics/runbooks/services/cinder.md

   - `amo-report` a helper entity, created to store some extra metadata for an abuse report
   - `amo-unauthenticated-reporter` an entity created when an abuse report is submitted without being logged in, but with an email/name.
 (Authenticated users would use `amo-user`.)
 - Report: abuse reports, submitted by users.
 When reported to AMO they are bundled into jobs by Cinder.
-- Job: these are either created with an abuse report, bundled into open jobs by subsequent abuse reports, created by automated events, or created manually.
+- Job: these are either created with an abuse report, bundled into open jobs by subsequent abuse reports, created by an appeal, created by automated events, or created manually.
-- Decision: decisions are either made on jobs (which close the job), or without a job, on an entity directly.
+- Decision: decisions are either made on jobs (which closes the job), or without a job, on an entity directly.
 - Appeal: some decisions can be appealed by the affected parties (e.g. add-on owner, abuse reporter, etc.).
 The appeal creates an appeal job.
 - Policy: a decision has one or more policies attached to it, to represent what offenses took place.
 (Or not, in the case of non-offending policies, e.g. Approve).
 Each policy has one or more enforcement actions attached to it.
 - (Enforcement) Action: something that should happen to an entity, based on a decision.
 - Queue: jobs are created in queues.
 When an abuse report is submitted, it is reported to a queue.
-They are generally split per entity (though that is not a requirement - some queues, such as T&S Escalations, contain jobs of different types of entities).
+They are generally split per entity (though that is not a requirement - some queues, such as T&S Escalations, contain jobs of different types of entities; and add-on entities are split into extensions -listings- and themes).

 ## Environments and access